simonesilvestroni/m2m-website/_sounddesign/producing-bass-remotely.md

 {% include pattern-figure.html image="/assets/images/dropbox-comments-minutes-to-midnight.jpg" caption="Clients can add comments from the sidebar column" width="1024" height="604" %}

+## Client review

+> I’ve worked with Simone on both my projects and his and the professionalism and quality of his work is world class.
+I have rarely had to give direction and he takes direction like an interested pro.
+I’m very partial to his style and tone.
+I hope to be still playing with him in the years to come.
+If you want a bass track that stands out and makes people sit up and listen, Simone is your man.
+> <cite>— **Gerald Duchene**, [Antiquity](http://antiquity-music.com/){:target="_blank" rel="noopener"}</cite>

 <div class="text-center my-5 py-5">
   <a class="btn btn-lg btn-m2m btn-m2m-cta py-3 px-4 fw-bold" href="/contact/" title="Hire me"><span class="text-uppercase fs-4">🔗 <strong>Hire me</strong></span></a>
 </div>